 LEADS is a free, nonresidential summer program that gives students entering their senior year of high school the experience of taking a college-credit course.

-What Is LEADS?
+What is LEADS?

-LEADS, formerly known as College Experience for Diverse Students/Women in Science and Engineering (CEDS/WISE), stands for Learn, Explore, Advance, Discover, and Succeed.
+LEADS stands for Learn, Explore, Advance, Discover, and Succeed.
 As a LEADS participant, you will:

 - Learn in a college-credit course at Penn State Behrend, studying alongside college students and interacting with professors and other professionals.